2001 anthrax attacks: Bruce Edwards Ivins

-Bruce E. Ivins had worked for 18 years at the government's bio defense labs at Fort Detrick and was a top biodefense researcher.
+Bruce E. Ivins had worked for 18 years at the government's bio defense labs at Fort Detrick as a biodefense researcher.
 The Associated Press reported on August 1, 2008, that he had apparently committed suicide at the age of 62.
 It was widely reported that the FBI was about to press charges against him, but the evidence was largely circumstantial and the grand jury in Washington reported that it was not ready to issue an indictment.
 Rush D. Holt Jr. represented the district where the anthrax letters were mailed, and he said that circumstantial evidence was not enough and asked FBI director Robert S. Mueller to appear before Congress to provide an account of the investigation.
 Ivins' death left two unanswered questions.
 Scientists familiar with germ warfare said that there was no evidence that he had the skills to turn anthrax into an inhalable powder.
-Alan Zelicoff aided the FBI investigation, and he stated: "I don't think a vaccine specialist could do it….
+Alan Zelicoff aided the FBI investigation, and he stated: "I don't think a vaccine specialist could do it...
 This is aerosol physics, not biology".

 W. Russell Byrne worked in the bacteriology division of the Fort Detrick research facility.
 He said that Ivins was "hounded" by FBI agents who raided his home twice, and he was hospitalized for depression during that time.
 According to Byrne and local police, Ivins was removed from his workplace out of fears that he might harm himself or others.
 "I think he was just psychologically exhausted by the whole process," Byrne said.
 "There are people who you just know are ticking bombs.
-He was not one of them."
+He was not one of them".

 On August 6, 2008, federal prosecutors declared Ivins the sole perpetrator of the crime when US Attorney Jeffrey A. Taylor laid out the case to the public.
-"The genetically unique parent material of the anthrax spores... was created and solely maintained by Dr. Ivins."
+"The genetically unique parent material of the anthrax spores... was created and solely maintained by Dr. Ivins".
 But other experts disagreed, including biological warfare and anthrax expert Meryl Nass, who stated: "Let me reiterate: no matter how good the microbial forensics may be, they can only, at best, link the anthrax to a particular strain and lab.
-They cannot link it to any individual."
+They cannot link it to any individual".
 At least 10 scientists had regular access to the laboratory and its anthrax stock, and possibly quite a few more, counting visitors from other institutions and workers at laboratories in Ohio and New Mexico that had received anthrax samples from the flask.
 The FBI later claimed to have identified 419 people at Fort Detrick and other locations who had access to the lab where flask RMR-1029 was stored, or who had received samples from flask RMR-1029.